dex4er/js-smtp-connection-as-promised/README.md

 ### Usage

-`smtp-connection-as-promised` can be used like standard `smtp-connection-mit`
+`smtp-connection-as-promised` can be used like standard `smtp-connection`
 module:

 ```js